 Successful Running Start students have good study skills, self-discipline, and motivation.
-It is a wonderful
+It is a great opportunity

-opportunity for high school students seeking greater academic challenges.
-It can also be a great alternative for
+for high school students seeking greater academic challenges.
+It can also be a good alternative for students who find

-Community College classes and programs occasionally tackle sensitive subjects, and class discussions are open and
+and programs occasionally tackle sensitive subjects, and class discussions are open and candid.
+Running Start students

 What are the benefits of Running Start?

 - Students and families can save thousands in tuition dollars and reach educational goals sooner.

 - Students can take classes not offered at their high schools to advance their education.